 An Information Sharing Agreement sets out the common decisions on the more contextual aspects of the sharing.
 If an overarching agreement exists between the parties covering some of the sections, is preferable to avoid repetition, which facilitates future reviews.

-The key decisions covered in the Information Sharing Agreement are:- The specific contextual purpose, or purposes, of the sharing.
+The key decisions covered in the Information Sharing Agreement are:

 - Where personal or confidential data is being shared, the legal basis for the sharing.